 Using the currently accepted estimates the following simplifying diagram shows the logarithmic diminution effect using tranches of 100 ppmv up to 1000 ppmv and the proportional significance of differing CO2 concentrations on the biosphere.

-- Up to ~200 ppmv, is the equivalent to about ~77% of the temperature increasing effectiveness of CO2.
+- Up to 200 ppmv, is the equivalent to further 10% of the temperature increasing effectiveness of CO2.

-This level of atmospheric CO2 concentration is absolutely essential to sustain photosynthesis in plants and thereby to maintain the viability of all life on earth.
-The CO2 level can diminish significantly in glacial ice ages and as a result life on on earth has often approached real extinction during true glaciations.
+This level of atmospheric CO2 concentration is absolutely essential to sustain photosynthesis in plants and thereby to maintain the viability of life on Earth.
+As the oceans absorb more CO2 when they are colder, the level of CO2 can diminish significantly in glacial ice ages.
+The CO2 lost to the atmosphere is then sequestered as Calcium Carbonate (Limestone) by sea creatures.

-- Following that a further 100 ppmv, (now accepted by the IPCC both a natural effect and to be only ~50% man-made), it adds ~4.2% of the CO2 effectiveness brings the current level ~400 ppmv.
+- following that a further 100 ppmv, (now accepted by the IPCC to be both a natural effect from the outgassing of warmer oceans and to be at most ~50% man-made), only adds just a further ~4% of the CO2 effectiveness brings the current level ~400 ppmv.

-CO2 concentration at 400 ppmv is already committed and immutable.
-So CO2 has already reached about ~87% of its potential warming effect in the atmosphere.
-Adding Man-made or naturally derived CO2 in increasing amounts can only have the minor effects as shown below in 100 ppmv tranches.
+So at 400 ppmv CO2 has already reached about ~87% of its potential warming effect in the atmosphere.
+Adding Man-made or naturally derived CO2 in increasing amounts can only now have the minor effects as shown below by 100 ppmv tranches.

 Up to 400 ppmv is committed and immutable, as shown shaded above.
 At 400 ppmv only ~13% of the effectiveness of CO2 as a Greenhouse Gas now remains even up to the level of ~1000 ppmv.
 And beyond that ~1000 ppmv level higher concentrations can have virtually no further warming effect.

-This means that a doubling the CO2 concentration, (Climate sensitivity), from 400 ppmv to 800 ppmv can only add about 10% to the current effectiveness of CO2 as a heat retaining Greenhouse gas.
+This means that a doubling the CO2 concentration, (Climate sensitivity), from 410 ppmv to 820 ppmv can only add about 10% to the current effectiveness of CO2 as a Greenhouse gas.

 Alternate views of the significance of CO2 as a Greenhouse Gas